 Legislation authorizing charter technical career centers includes the centers' purposes and responsibilities.
 It also includes the sponsors' responsibilities.
-Appendix A of this report is a copy of the authorizing statute.
+Appendix A of this report is a copy of the authorizing statute and Appendix B is a Program Glossary.
 The legislative intent is to provide charter technical career centers with an environment to incorporate non-traditional teaching/learning methods, evaluate these methods and identify which ones are successful.
 Methods that are proven effective can then be incorporated into public non-charter technical career centers' curricula.
-The legislation creates this environment by exempting charter technical career centers from nearly all statutes of the Florida K-20 Education Code (see Section 1002.34(10), Florida Statutes).
+The legislation creates this environment by exempting charter technical career centers from nearly all statutes of the Florida K-20 Education Code (see section 1002.34(10), F.S.).
 This gives charter technical career centers more local control, reduces response time to local business/industry needs, and decreases state-level involvement in areas such as decision-making, curriculum and assessment development, and instructor hiring policies.